dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 HP_0(\FF_p/\ZZ) = \Zp \oplus \text{ junk}
 $$

 where in the second line, tensoring copies of $\FF_p$ together naively over $\ZZ$ would again collapse, but instead taking **derived tensor product** yields something more interesting.
 The "junk" appearing is in fact quite bad -- period cyclic homology was built out of piling up copies of cyclic homology shifted by different degrees.
-You get $\ZpZ$ at different stages, which build up to $\Zp$
+You get $\ZpZ$ at different stages, which build up to $\Zp$, but at each finite stage there is already some junk, and the limit of junk is also junk.